aluxnimm/outlookcaldavsynchronizer/README.md

 ### GMX calendar settings ###

-For GMX calendar use the DAV Url `https://caldav.gmx.net` Since GMX doesn't allow to create events with the Windows Timezone IDs, you must activate  the `Create events on server in UTC` checkbox in Advanced options - Mapping Configuration to avoid erros when creating events and syncing from Outlook to GMX.
+For GMX calendar use the GMX Calendar account type, which sets the autodiscovery DAV Url `https://caldav.gmx.net` Since GMX doesn't allow to create events with the Windows Timezone IDs, for the GMX account type the `Create events on server in UTC` checkbox in Mapping Configuration is checked by default to avoid errors when creating events and syncing from Outlook to GMX.

 For GMX addressbook use the DAV Url `https://carddav.gmx.net`